Expert Tips to Create an App that will not Drain the Battery

 Rely On AI

 A new tool with the name ‘Diffprof’ has been invented by Purdue University researchers.
-This tool will have a huge impact on the mobile app development industry.
+This tool will have a huge impact on the mobile application development company.
 This tool uses AI (artificial intelligence) to help a developer to decide whether a feature should be improved or not so that it will have minimal power consumption.

 It also has the ability to suggest the kind of improvement required for a feature to use the optimum amount of battery.